Is delivery important in an academic presentation?

 Students may not at first realise that there are many aspects that must be considered for a presentation to be successful.
 In truth, few people are naturally skilled at presenting (especially not the first time), and so practice and energy must be spent in evaluating personal weaknesses and in improving upon those weaknesses wherever necessary.
-While each of the following categories has its own more detailed short course, we’ve summarised these aspects for your reference below.
+While each of the following categories has its own more detailed short reader, we’ve summarised these aspects for your reference below.

 - Body Language = gestures, facial expressions, stance, posture, and the interactions between the presenter, the audience and the presentation